 For Reed, progress in conservation and access to quality education are inseparable.
 She talks about the current debate on science standards in Idaho and what it means for climate change education.
 “Unless you have educated people, you’re not going to save the planet,” Reed explains.
 She believes that informed people are more likely to care about the environment and take action to protect it.
 “We need to foster respect and affection for the land – for our resources and beauty.”

-Although Reed hasn’t skated on her beloved Lake Coeur d’Alene in 20 years, she continues to fight for its future – to ensure future generations can enjoy the lake and other places like it.
+Although Reed hasn’t skated on Lake Coeur d’Alene in 20 years, she continues to fight for its future – to ensure future generations can enjoy the lake and other places like it.
 However, she acknowledges that if conservation efforts are going to be successful, Idaho’s youth need to be empowered to take on this work.
 “It’s very important to recognize that there’s a younger generation picking up the future,” she says.
 This younger generation is able to lead the way because of the work of people like Mary Lou Reed – an icon in Idaho’s conservation history and advocate for protecting the best of Idaho.

 While Mary Lou has made major strides for conservation in Idaho, she isn’t done yet.
 As we get up to leave the bakery, Rich Gaertner asks Mary Lou about one of her more recent conservation efforts.
 He had seen her in a meeting with other stakeholders the week prior.
 After she gives him an update, he says, “See, this just shows you – this is an effort that might not come to fruition for another 75 years, and she’s still working to protect these places.
 It’s not for her, it’s for everyone else to enjoy.”